Does Dry Cleaning Really Clean Your Clothes

 The Science in Simple Terms

-- Laundry with water: Water dissolves stains like sweat, coffee, or juice.
-Soap helps the water soak into the fabric and wash dirt away.
+• Laundry with water: Water helps dissolve stains caused by sweat, coffee, or juice.
+Soap helps the water penetrate the fabric and wash away dirt.

-- Dry cleaning with solvent: Solvents don’t mix with water.
-They’re good at dissolving oily stains like grease, makeup, wax, and body oils.
+• Dry cleaning with solvent: Solvents don’t mix with water.
+They’re effective at dissolving oily stains, such as grease, makeup, wax, and body oils.
 These are stains that everyday laundry often can’t remove.
 The debate continues: Does Dry Cleaning Really Clean Your Clothes – Or Cover the Dirt?
 This is where understanding the mechanics can help.
-Delicate fabrics like wool, silk, or velvet are not suitable for water.
+Delicate fabrics, such as wool, silk, or velvet, are not suitable for water.
 They shrink, stretch, or lose shape.
 But solvents clean them gently without damaging the fibres.

 Common Myths About Dry Cleaning